 The flight took off from O’Hare Airport on schedule, at 11:24AM, and began its roughly 14-hour journey to India.
 The jet flew out over Canada, the Labrador Sea, and Greenland, and then continued its Atlantic crossing.
 However, over four hours after departure, the jet made a 180-degree turn, and headed back toward Chicago.

 That was quite a long journey, and the plane ended up landing there at 9:08PM, after a flight time of 9hr44min.
 That’s right, the plane flew for nearly 10 hours, only to end up back where it started.
 So, what was the reason the plane returned to its origin?
-According to the airline, it was due to “technical reasons.”
+By the time the plane was out over the Atlantic, a majority of the toilets were reportedly clogged.

 For what it’s worth, the aircraft ended up remaining on the ground in Chicago until 2PM on March 7, so it took nearly two days until the plane could reenter service.

-Air India seems to have handled this situation horribly
+Air India seems to have handled this situation poorly

 However, it was clear that customer service representatives hadn’t been briefed on what had happened, so they had no alternatives to offer.
 I can’t vouch for this, but the traveler claims that the situation was so bad that Delta employees volunteered to help the two Air India staff out of empathy, given the number of stranded passengers.